twomice/com.joineryhq.profcond/README.md

 and a page ID, the page ID settings will override the `all` settings.

 ### [rule-name]
-Must be a unique string within this page-type/page-id section.
+* Must be a unique string within this page-type/page-id section.
-Must also be suitable for use as a CSS class.
+* Must also be suitable for use as a CSS class.
+* The special name 'onload' defines a rule which fires upon page load;
+  its key is 'onload' and its value is an array in the form of [condition-success];
+  upon page load, the state described in this rule is applied unconditionally.

 ### [condition-type]
 A string indicating how the conditions should be joined.
 One of: